The Chronicles of Narnia: The Voyage of the Dawn Treader: Effects

-There are 1,400 special effects shots that were made for The Voyage of the Dawn Treader, more than The Lion, the Witch and the Wardrobe's 800 and fewer than Prince Caspian's 1,500 shots.
-Angus Bickerton served as the lead visual effects supervisor of the film while Jim Rygiel, who supervised the effects on The Lord of the Rings film trilogy, worked as the senior visual effects supervisor.
+1,400 special effects shots were made for The Voyage of the Dawn Treader, more than The Lion, the Witch and the Wardrobe's 800 and fewer than Prince Caspian's 1,500 shots.
+Angus Bickerton served as the lead visual effects supervisor of the film, while Jim Rygiel, who supervised the effects on The Lord of the Rings film trilogy, worked as the senior visual effects supervisor.
 British visual effects companies the Moving Picture Company, Framestore CFC, and The Senate VFX were hired to create the visual effects alongside Cinesite and The Mill.
 Moving Picture worked on the dragon Eustace and the Dawn Treader.
 They say the dragon is "amongst the most heroic characters ever created, and is scheduled to be featured in around 200 shots of the movie."
-They also revised Reepicheep from the previous film by saturating his color, giving him bushier eyebrows and ear hair, and made his whiskers a little more wiry just to give him a sense of age.
+They also revised Reepicheep from the previous film by saturating his color, giving him bushier eyebrows and ear hair, and making his whiskers a little more wiry just to give him a sense of age.
 Framestore also revised Aslan, changing his color palette to be a more realistic lion than a golden lion and adding a darker mane; they also created 16 different dufflepuds to replace Jonathan Fawkner and Angus Bickerton running around first as dufflepuds on the set; The Senate worked on the opening shot of King's College, Cambridge, as well as the star effect on Liliandil at Ramandu's Island; Cinesite worked on the Dark Island, and Fugitive Studios did the end titles and credits, which featured original drawings created by Pauline Baynes for the Narnia books.
-These illustrations were included because the film's creators wanted the credits to have visual interest, and also because they wished to include an acknowledgement to Pauline Baynes, who died in August 2008.
+These illustrations were included because the film's creators wanted the credits to have visual interest, and also because they wished to include an acknowledgment to Pauline Baynes, who died in August 2008.